Navyamayya/Office-Care/README.md

 3. Automatic Pass Gate
       After giving enough time to sanitize, Pass Gate will be opened for 3 secs and denotes it by blinking green LED thrice as well as prints a message in LCD Display simultaneously.
 And then with a long beep sound the red light turns on denoting the closure of gate.
+ #  Working
+    1.Automatic Welcome Gate uses PIR sensor which detects the motion when a person approaches the door and is opened using a Hobby Gearmotor connected with H-bridge    motordriver, which drives the wheels connected to the door.

+   2. Automatic Sanitizer Dispenser uses an Ultrasonic Distance Sensor which detects the obstacle (i.e. Hand).
+If Ultrasonic sensor senses obstacle within Micro Servo motor is         rotated 180° which releases the liquid.

+   3.Pass gate uses a Hobby Gearmotor connected with H-bridge motor driver, which drives the wheels connected to the door to open the gate.
+And a piezo(buzzer) is used to            generate the long beep noise of given frequencies after the closure of Gate.